dxw/playbook/guides/development-workflow.md

 #### Two pairs of eyes

-All code we write needs be reviewed both another developer.
+All code we write needs be reviewed by another developer.
 We hope that doing this will mean we:
 - ship better quality code
 - get the opportunity to learn new skills
 - increase the shared knowledge of our products